Rishikesh147/JDBC-SQLite-MuleSoft-Task-/README.md

 -Inserted data into the table with the use of JDBC.\
 -Queried movie details with constraints as well as without constraints.\

-# Find source code of each functions in folder -/src/net/
+Find source code of each functions in folder: /src/net/